2022 Houston Astros season: American League Championship Series

 The ACLS shifted to a hostile environment in The Bronx at Yankee Stadium for Game 3, where the Astros posed Cristian Javier to face Yankees ace Gerrit Cole in a rematch of the Astros' no-hitter on June 25.
 Outfielder Chas McCormick got the scoring started with a 2-out, 2-run home run to right field after Yankees outfielder Harrison Bader dropped a fly ball off the bat of catcher Christian Vázquez which resulted in an error.
 After 10 1/3 consecutive no-hit innings at Yankee Stadium dating back to the June 25th game, Javier gave up his first hit, a 1-out double to Giancarlo Stanton in the fourth.
 However, Javier retired the next two batters to end the fourth and strand Stanton at 2nd.
-After beginning the postseason 0-for-25, José Altuve hit a one-out double to right field to break the slump but was stranded at 3rd.
+After beginning the postseason 0-for-25, Jose Altuve hit a one-out double to right field to break the slump but was stranded at 3rd.
 After 2 hits and a walk in the sixth, Cole was removed after five-plus innings and replaced by Lou Trivino.
 Trey Mancini drove in another run with a sacrifice fly and Vazquez drove in two runs to make it 5–0 Houston and closed the book on Gerrit Cole, as he gave up five runs on five hits in five innings plus three batters in the sixth.
 Javier was replaced by Héctor Neris with 1 out in the 6th.
 Javier went 5 1/3, allowing 1 hit and 3 walks.
 Hunter Brown came on in the 8th, walked the first two hitters and got the next two outs before being replaced by Rafael Montero, who recorded the final out of the eighth inning.
 Bryan Abreu came on in relief of Montero in the 9th inning and recorded the first 2 outs of the inning before giving up back to back hits to Matt Carpenter & Harrison Bader.
 Abreu then retired Josh Donaldson to give the Astros a 5–0 win and a commanding 3–0 series lead.